dekuNukem/PicoRC/apricot_pc.md

 ![Alt text](photos/apricot_pc/plateback.jpeg)

-* Flip it back again.
+* Flip back again.

-* Insert two M2 6mm screws from the bottom, then tighten the standoffs from top.
+* Insert two screws from the bottom, then the washers, then the standoffs from top.

+* Use 5mm socket bit to tighten.

 ![Alt text](photos/apricot_pc/standoff.jpeg)

-* Install the circuit board, secure with two more M2 screws.
+* Install the adaptor, secure with two more screws.

 ![Alt text](photos/apricot_pc/installed.jpeg)